alme197112/asd-and-Rizzo.github.io/Dzmitry_Lahoda.md

 Graduate database
 ---

 Created application for storing/reporting data about graduates, with installer and  user help.
-2nd place on regional competition of school student’s software
+2nd place on regional competition of school student's software

 *Organization:*  http://logos.edu.minskregion.by